TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 Up until now you have been creating a server to serve your assets like HTML, CSS and JavaScript.
 But you have also learnt about React and client-side navigation - here is where we come to understand why.
 In about the last decade, a specific pattern for developing websites has gained a lot of popularity.
 Instead of creating an app that hosts both the database and view templates, one can separate these concerns into separate projects, hosting their backend and database on a server (either on something like [Heroku](https://www.heroku.com/) or on a VPS like [Digital Ocean](https://www.digitalocean.com/)), then using a service such as [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/) to host their frontend.

 This technique is sometimes referred to as the [Jamstack](https://jamstack.org/what-is-jamstack/).
 The most glaring benefit to this architecture lies in its seperation of the business logic and view logic.
-This allows you to use a singular backend as a source of data for whichever form of frontend application(s) you want.
+This allows you to use a singular backend as a source of data for whatever frontend application(s) you want.
 You can send data to a website, a desktop app and a mobile app with the same backend.

 ### Lesson overview